tmzh/tmzh.github.io/content/post/2017-12-09-solving-ancient-chinese-puzzle-with-constraint-programming-using-or-tools.md

 ---
 author: tmzh
+categories:
+- solver
 comments: true
-date: 2017-12-09 12:00:00+08:00
+date: "2017-12-09T12:00:00Z"
-layout: post
 slug: 2017-12-09-using-constraint-programming-to-solve-an-ancient-chinese-math-puzzle
-title: Using Constraint Programming Tools to solve an ancient Chinese math puzzle
-categories:
-- Modelling
 tags:
 - or-tools
 - python
 - puzzle
 - operations research
 - constraint programming
+title: Using Constraint Programming Tools to solve an ancient Chinese math puzzle
 ---
 [Constraint programming (CP)](https://www.wikiwand.com/en/Constraint_programming) is a subset of Operations Research (OR) where our task is to identify all feasible solutions to a given problem that satisfies a set of constraints.
 This is different from an optimization problem, where an objective function is defined and we arrive at solutions that either maximizes or minimizes an objective function.